How Long Is Coast Guard Boot Camp

 Graduation Day is the culmination of all the hard work and dedication the recruits have put in throughout their time at Cape May.

-Family, friends, and loved ones gather to witness this pivotal moment, making it a deeply emotional and proud occasion for all involved.
+Family, friends, and loved ones gather to witness the moment, making it a deeply emotional and proud occasion for all involved.

 Physical Fitness Requirements